tanjera/screeps/to.do.md

 	- Towers only target hostiles within ? distance of structures?
 Or within ? distance of towers and sources?

 - Invasion
-	- Victory conditions for Sites.Invasion....
+	- Victory conditions for Sites.Invasion.... e.g. all listTargets are destroyed.

 - Colony function
 	- Creep ability to request another creep to move/swap spaces